mustafakarali/canvas-printing/README.md

 - Create Users and make order
 - Modify price based on the dimensions of the order
 - Track past orders

+To-Do

+- Migrate to Heroku supported PHP functions *done*
+- Update site content and code to match more recent skills
+- Try cookies